obhq/obliteration/README.md

 - Rust on the latest stable channel
 - CMake 3.21+
   - Make sure you have `Add CMake to the system PATH` selected when installing
+- Python 3.6+
+  - Make sure you have `Add python.exe to PATH` selected when installing

 ### Linux prerequisites